 If you're feeling stuck, distressed or like you're not functioning as well as you would like to, we invite you to seek the perspective of a Counseling Center professional.
-To schedule a free and confidential consultation, stop by the center at Humphreys 131 or call 660-543-4060.
+To schedule a free and confidential consultation, please call us at 660-543-4060.

 24-Hour Suicide Prevention Lifeline

 The national suicide prevention lifeline, 1-800-273-TALK (8255), is available 24 hours daily to anyone in suicidal crisis or emotional distress.
 Your call may be routed to the crisis center nearest you.

 Clinical services are available both in-person (public health conditions permitting) and via telemental health.
 Please note that masks are required to be worn in the center by all individuals, regardless of vaccination status.

 Brief Counseling Services: We offer multiple modalities of our brief counseling services, including individual and couples, counseling and group therapy.

 Crisis/Emergency: For persons who are experiencing urgency or life-threatening concerns, a crisis/emergency appointment will be provided the same day (during office hours).